-Hardware timer generally has two operating modes: timer mode and counter mode.
-No matter which mode it operates in, the essence is to count the pulse signal through the internal counter module.
-Below are some important concepts of timer.
+Hardware timers generally have two working modes, timer mode and counter mode.
+No matter which mode it is working in, the essence is to count the pulse signal through the internal counter module.
+Below are some important concepts of timers.

-Counter mode: count the external pulse signal from the external input pin.
+Counter mode: Count the external pulse signal from the external input pin.

 Timer mode: count the internal pulse signal.
-Timer is commonly used as timing clock to achieve timing detection, timing response, and timing control.
+Timers are often used as timing clocks to achieve timing detection, timing response, and timing control.